Home > Learning Adventures

 * Rates are subject to change without notice.

 This program is to help Title 1 public schools within Sedgwick County visit the Zoo this year.
 The program will offer reimbursement of up to $400 per bus to schools for field trip transportation costs.

 Registration for transportation reimbursements will be on a first-come, first-served.
 Title 1 schools may ask for more than one reimbursement in the school year.
 All requests for reimbursement for trips during the 2015-2016 academic year must be made by June 15, 2016; late requests will not be honored.

-Investigation Stations may be scheduled as part of your field trip to the Sedgwick County Zoo on Monday, Tuesday or Wednesday* at 10:00, 10:30, 11:00 or 11:30 a.m. in April and May.
+Investigation Stations may be scheduled as part of your April or May field trip to the Sedgwick County Zoo on Monday, Tuesday or Wednesday* at 10:00, 10:30, 11:00 or 11:30 a.m.
 Investigation Stations allow your students to interact, investigate, and explore; they are in line with the new Kansas College and Career Readiness Standards for Science.
 There is a maximum of one classroom per 20-minute program.
 An Investigation Station program is presented at no additional cost.
 Please plan to arrive at least five minutes before your scheduled program.
 We ask that you schedule your educational program at least two weeks prior to your preferred visit date.
 Scheduling begins in August for each school year.
 Investigation Station programs fill up quickly.